Central Public Information Officer (CIPO)

 National Institute of Siddha was formally inaugurated on 3rd September 2005 by the Hon’ble Prime Minister of India in presence of Hon’ble Union and State Ministers.
 The Institute has been established by the Government of India as a joint venture with the Government of Tamil Nadu under the Societies (Registration) Act, 1975.
 It is an autonomous institute under Department of AYUSH, Ministry of Health and Family Welfare, Govt. of India.
 This Institute conducts Post Graduate Courses in Siddha in six specialised branches viz.
 Maruthuvam, Gunapadam, Sirappu Maruthuvam, Noi Nadal, Kuzhanthai Maruthuvam and Nanju Noolum Maruthuva Neethi Noolum with total student admission of 46.
-The Out-Patient Department (OPD), In-Patient Department (IPD) with 160 bedded Hospital and Pathological laboratories are also functional in the Institute.
-The 6 Departments in this Institute are also recognised for Ph.D programme by The T.N.Dr.M.G.R.
+The Out-Patient Department (OPD), In-Patient Department (IPD) with 200 bedded Hospital and Pathological laboratories are also functional in the Institute.
+The six Academic departments of this Institute are also recognised for Ph.D programme by The T.N.Dr.M.G.R.
 Medical University, Chennai.

 National Institute of Siddha (NIS) is located alongside Grand South Trunk Road (GST road) at Tambaram Sanatorium in Chennai.
 It is at a distance of about 6 km from Chennai Airport, about 24 km from Chennai Central Railway Station, just 2 km from Tambaram Railway Station and about 100 Meters from Tambaram Sanatorium Railway Station.
 It is about 13 km from The Tamil Nadu Dr. MGR Medical University, Chennai to which it is affiliated.

-- To provide medical care through Siddha System of Medicine to the suffering humanity.
+- To provide medical relief through Siddha system.

-- To act as a centre of excellence for Siddha System.
+- To act as a center of excellence.

-- To improve the quality of P.G. teaching
+- To improve quality and standards of P.G. education.

-- To validate the Siddha Medicine for selected diseases
+- To conduct research and validate the Siddha Medicine for selected diseases.

 Admission and Discharge of P.G. students, Teaching, Guiding and supervision of students for dissertation work, Health Care services in OPD and IPD, Maintaining patient records, Maintaining infrastructure services, Research activities, Administration related activities such as establishment matters, Accounts, Maintenance of correspondence, Preparation and submission of annual reports to Dept. of AYUSH etc.